-All repair periods are subject to parts availability, and do not apply to holidays or our corporate vacation times (usually the last two weeks of August, subject to change without notice).
+All repair periods are subject to parts availability.
 For critical projects, we recommend purchasing spare equipment.
-You cannot use our equipment in a show, then return it for a refund: our warranty is not a free rental program.
+You cannot use our equipment in a show, then try to return it for a refund: our warranty is not a free rental program.
 The above warranty policies will not apply if equipment has been abused, misused, or mishandled.
 We will not be responsible for physical damage, failures caused by incorrect wiring, electrical overloading and/or over-voltage, overheating caused by insufficient ventilation, or damage caused by insufficient packaging during return shipping.
 We will not be responsible for consequential damages to other equipment, or for lost revenues.
 We do not guarantee our equipment to be suitable for applications other than those discussed in our application notes and brochures.
-In particular, no RC4 products should ever be used to control pyro devices.
 Published power output ratings of some items are accurate only at specific voltages, duty-cycles, and operating temperatures.
 Some items may require additional cooling and/or protection circuitry to operate reliably with certain loads.
 Call RC4 Wireless for advice if you are unsure about any operating characteristics.